soojiyou/FE-3-Weather-Journal/README.md

 ```bash
 node server.js
 ```
 ### Features
+The user can:
+    1. search the weather information by US zipcode.
+    2. add the today feeling.
+    3.

+### Updates
 Origianl app was designed to show a weather picture based on the temperature from the requested api data. updateWeatherPic()
 ```bash